J-F-Liu/toolbox/Tool/Rust.md

 If you're writing a library, using log is a good bet because all the logging interfaces can be made compatible with it (e.g. tracing-log).
 But if you do need structured logging you can use Tracing instead.

+Comment:

+Doc comment should be used to specify the interface of the code only; not the internal logic.
+As such, documentation should treat its library like a blackbox.
+Because who uses documentation?
+Developers who want to work with the library without having to understand its inners.

+On the other hand maintainers, contributors, reviewers, etc. will mostly look at what's inside, and this is what you should specify using spec comments.

 To secure your client connection, use Rustls; however, make sure it is configured properly either with Mozilla’s trusted root certificates or your service provider’s own root certificates!

 Thanks to cargo deb and cargo rpm building Linux packages is dead simple for Rust projects.